Charlemagne Palestine (Charles Martin, 1945) is a New York-based composer and

 Saiten In Flammen (Streamline, 2009).

-Illuminations documents a collaboration of
+Illuminations documents a performance of

 Charlemagne Palestine's Relationship Studies (Alga Marghen, 2011)